agentsea/agentd/docs/api/index.rst

 GET /recordings
 ^^^^^^^^^^^^^^^

-The recordings endpoint retrieves a list of all recording sessions.
+The ``/recordings`` endpoint retrieves a list of all recording sessions.

 **Request:**